 Tech jobs are projected to grow about twice as fast as any other occupation in the next eight years.
 But increasingly, tech businesses are betting on Heartland cities like Youngstown, Detroit and South Bend.
 They’re realizing that so-called flyover states are actually huge talent pools brimming with hard-working, talented techies.

 I should know.
-I’m the CEO of a software development company headquartered in Silicon Valley, but most of our hundreds of engineers are in Michigan and Indiana.
+I’m the CEO of a software development consulting company headquartered in Silicon Valley, but most of our hundreds of engineers are in Michigan and Indiana.
 When we started planning our newest product development center, we asked the questions we always do: Where is there room to grow the business?
 Is there a competitive talent pool?
 Is the quality of life attractive?

 We researched, visited and asked the hard questions.
 After all the calculations were in, we had a clear winner: Columbus, Ohio.